 But he whose descent is not counted from them received tithes of Abraham, and blessed him that had the promises.

-those reckoned in a genealogy
+being reckoned in a genealogy

-he spoke well of
+he has spoken well of

 For the priesthood being changed, there is made of necessity a change also of the law.

 For [it is] evident that our Lord sprang out of Juda; of which tribe Moses spake nothing concerning priesthood.

 Not according to the covenant that I made with their fathers in the day when I took them by the hand to lead them out of the land of Egypt; because they continued not in my covenant, and I regarded them not, saith the Lord.